-You will have the opportunity to learn how to make clothes, accessories, costumes and homeware and present them effectively.
+You will have the opportunity to learn how to design and make clothes, accessories, costumes and homeware.
 Whether these are skills you want for a career in fashion, textiles or costume or if it's just something you really enjoy then this is the course for you.

-Explore and experiment
+• Explore and experiment

 Develop your creativity and independence.
-Explore the possibilities of surface decoration and different fabrics through structured Textile workshops.
-Experiment and discover unexpected potential in your designing.
+Research inspiring designers and cultures and experiment with a variety of design strategies such as biomimicry.
+Explore the needs of different clients and social groups.
+Explore the possibilities of surface decoration and fabric manipulation using different fabrics in structured Textile workshops.
+Experiment and discover unexpected potential in your designing through making 3D models.